MicrosoftDocs/azure-docs/articles/cosmos-db/table-storage-how-to-use-nodejs.md

 [!INCLUDE [storage-table-cosmos-db-tip-include](../../includes/storage-table-cosmos-db-tip-include.md)]

 ## Overview
-This topic shows how to perform common scenarios using Azure Storage Table service or Azure Comsos DB in a Node.js application.
+This article shows how to perform common scenarios using Azure Storage Table service or Azure Comsos DB in a Node.js application.

-The code examples in this topic assume you already have a Node.js application.
-For information about how to create a Node.js application in Azure, see any of these topics:
+The code examples in this article assume you already have a Node.js application.
+For information about how to create a Node.js application in Azure, see any of these articles:

 [!INCLUDE [storage-table-concepts-include](../../includes/storage-table-concepts-include.md)]